-From the date your insurance starts, you have cover under D.2 Cancelling or changing your journey before you leave (see page 44).
+From the date your insurance starts, you have cover under 'D.2 Cancelling or changing your journey before you leave' (see page 41).
 You must choose the date your insurance starts.
 It can be the date you buy your policy or any other date before the start of your first journey.
-Your cover begins on the date you choose as the date your insurance starts.